The history of man is dominated by, and reflects, the amount of available energy

 Value creation is the constant of capitalism.
 But what is value?

-Value is the energy embodied in various forms of capital.
-Energy and value are one at the same.
-From this perspective, value creation during each stage of capitalism broadly followed a basic set of principles:
+Based on this definition of value, value creation during each stage of capitalism broadly followed a basic set of principles:

-Capital comes in many forms - human, intellectual, social, natural, manufactured and financial capital to name a few.
+Capital comes in many types - human, intellectual, social, natural, manufactured and financial capital to name a few.

-Value is created when one form of capital is transformed into another with greater embodied value (energy) or “capitalisation”.
+Value is created when one form of capital is transformed into another with greater potential value.
+I call this “capitalisation”.
 Put simply, the output capital could do more work than the input capital (after the costs of transformation).
-Value is therefore created when the amount of available energy stored in capital increases through economic processes and transactions.

-The history of capitalism is thus the history of how society has developed new ways to transform all forms of capital to create more energy, or in the language of business - value.
+What is described as a business model, is best understood as a system for exploiting these basic laws of value.
+Value stores connected to value sources by transformation systems.
+The history of capitalism is thus the history of how society has developed new ways to transform all forms of capital to create more potential for positive change, or in the language of business - value.

 The latest epoch of capitalism has seen the process of capitalisation reversed.

 Under this new stage of capitalism, the capitals are no longer transformed to create the greatest value but the greatest profit.
-To a thinking capitalist this defies reason.
+This defies reason.
 For if the other seven capitals invested for that profit hold greater value than the resulting financial capital there is no capitalisation or increase in value.
 The net effect is logically a reduction in total value or what I call "decapitalisation".

 My argument is that an economic system that seeks to maximise and prioritise financial capital above all else has the tendency to create a negative return on the investment of all eight capitals when measured in terms other than money.